-As we pause to mark the 75th Anniversary of the D-Day Invasion, it is important to understand what transpired so long ago, and why it is important today.
+Seventy-six years ago today, tens of thousands of Soldiers, Airmen, Sailors, and Coast Guardsmen conducted the largest amphibious and airborne operation in history.
+Their mission was to enter the continent of Europe and defeat Nazi Germany.
 There are not many left who participated, but what they accomplished forever changed the course of world history.
-Tens of thousands of Soldiers, Airmen, Sailors, and Coast Guardsmen conducted the largest amphibious and airborne operation in history.
-Their mission was to enter the continent of Europe and defeat Nazi Germany.
 America had five divisions in the initial assault: the 1st Infantry Division, 4th Infantry Division, 29th Infantry Division, 82d Airborne Division, and 101st Airborne Division.
 Many of the Soldiers of the 1st Division and 82d Airborne Division had been bloodied in combat in North Africa and Italy.
 Most in the other divisions did not yet know the true face of combat.

-Why is this operation so important?
-Because it set the standard for sacrifice and excellence that has motivated Service Members for the past 75 years.
+Why is it important for us to remember and reflect on this moment in history?
+Because it set the standard for sacrifice, teamwork, and excellence that has motivated Service Members for the past 76 years.
 And true to that heritage, today’s Veterans are no less amazing or humble.
-They have deployed repeatedly to foreign lands to face an enemy that is intent on destroying our way of life.
+They have deployed repeatedly to foreign lands to face an enemy that is intent on destroying our way of life, accomplishing their missions, and setting the standard for what we can do when we all work together.
 Our HFOT Veterans have suffered significant injuries defending our freedoms and independence in this current fight, but that has not diminished their resilience nor deterred their commitment to rebuilding their lives.
 You continue to play a significant role in HFOT’s efforts to Build Homes and assist these brave men and women to Rebuild their Lives, and for that, we at HFOT are eternally grateful.